soborg/travToAnki/README.md

 # What's New

+## V2.3 (2025-11-25)

+- Improve automation stability, add a stop button to stop processing further.
+Delay between each card in this process is up to 12 seconds, to account for Traverse's exceptionally slow loading of note assets/links.
+- add support for sentence production cards (download latest example.apkg to get the character note type into your Anki).
+- improved card type detection.
+Should now correctly detect and add notes for every card type in the core curriculum.
+- option to use separate decks for "regular" notes (props,movies,sets,actors), sentence notes, and sentence production notes.
+- MSLK/TPV note detection seems to work, (no stable support yet).

+This version has been battle tested with everything from Phase 1, 2, and 3.

 ## v2.2 (2025-09-21)

 - \[EXPERIMENTAL\] Simple **automation**!
 Open a level of your choice, click the T2A-menu -> Automagic.
 It'll create all cards for that level with a single click.